linguaphiles-tw/connections/README.md

 - [ ] Add animation for tile matching
 - [ ] Add animation for selecting wrong group of tiles

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`